Hamburg Noir

 Edda followed him through the half-open door.
 Her big mission, after all, was to make it inside.

 Just past the threshold, she saw a pretty young thing slam the steel door and reverse the bolt with another three-part motion.
-The girl had bright blue eyes, dirty blonde dreadlocks, and bright red Doc Martens.
+The girl had bright blue eyes, dirty blonde dreadlocks, and red Doc Martens.
 Edda’s upper arm “accidentally” brushed against pert breasts.

 The little girl showed no sign of alarm.
 Her eyes got even brighter as they studied Edda’s face and then worked their way down to the Box Hogs and back up.
 They stopped briefly at the hook but didn’t linger.
 Patchouli was in the air.